SaadAhmad123/npm-package-template/README.md

 # Typescript NodeJS Package Template for AWS Lambda

-Welcome to our Typescript NodeJS Package template designed for creating and deploying TypeScript-based Node packages on AWS Lambda.
+This template designed for creating and deploying TypeScript-based Node packages on AWS Lambda.
 This template aims to streamline the development process and provide a consistent structure for AWS Lambda deployments.

 ## Key Features